Brandpoint - Free Online Content

 3. Look for balanced performance.
 Most drivers will be happier with a tire that handles well in all seasons, but also offers a smooth, comfortable ride and good treadwear.
 Usually the best UHP all-season tires do many things well, not just one or two.
 This is where your research will really pay off.

 Once you decide on the right UHP tires for your vehicle, Abram says, maintaining them is essential to get their full benefits.
 “It always starts with checking your tire pressure regularly, which is at least once a month.
-It only takes 5 minutes and can really help, because a tire that is underinflated by only 8 psi can reduce fuel economy up to 2 percent.
-This will affect your drive and the vehicle’s fuel efficiency, so keeping them properly inflated will give you a better ride and save you some money.”
+It only takes 5 minutes and can really help, because a tire that is underinflated by only 8 psi can reduce fuel economy up to 2 percent.”

 The Rubber Manufacturers Association (RMA) recommends checking the tires when they are cold — at least four hours since the vehicle was last driven.
 Abram says to always use an accurate tire gauge and make sure the valve is free of debris and water.